 Gibbon Bridge Crane Viewing Platform overlooking Platte River on Hwy 10c (Lowell Rd) east of Kearney, NE

-This link goes to Info on the nearby handicap accessible Gibbon Bridge Crane Viewing Platform.
+The Gibbon Bridge Crane Viewing Platform is handicap accessible.
 This bridge is 1.5 miles south of I-80 exit 285 south of Gibbon on Hwy 10c (Lowell Rd) -- about 13 miles east of Kearney, Nebraska.

 Here is a map of the Rowe Sanctuary and Gibbon Bridge Crane Viewing area on or off of Hwy 10c on edge of the Platte River.
 Can click and drag or zoom this Google Map.
 (The Rowe Sanctuary Audubon Center is on the south side of the Platt River on Elm Island Road Vs north of the River which it may look like in this map.)

-See Candid User Reviews, Ratings, and Price Comparisons of 20+ Kearney Hotels and Motels at Compare prices and Ratings + read what other travelers have to say at TripAdvisor for Kearney, NE.
+See Candid User Reviews, Ratings, and Price Comparisons of over 20 Kearney Hotels and Motels at Compare prices and Ratings + read what other travelers have to say at TripAdvisor for Kearney, NE.

 To Alda Bridge Crane Viewing Platform overlooking Platte River Picture & Info Above